Tuesday, September 3, 2024

 • Documentation.

-And one last thing: the second optimization (reading only 4 bytes instead of a full page) will probably not work on filesystems that have a 16-kilobyte block size.
+And one last thing : the light optimization (reading only 4 bytes instead of a full page) will probably not work on filesystems that have a 16-kilobyte block size.
 This means that when avoiding the overhead of the InnoDB Double Write Buffer, one will have to pay an overhead on startup.
 As usual, every optimization has a tradeoff ¯\_(ツ)_/¯.

 That is it for today, stay tuned for more content on this subject.